rukmal/precis/docs/precis_ont_structure/precis_ont_structure.md

 > **Note 2:** Unless otherwise stated, the `$id` field in JSON schema descriptions is optional.
 If left blank, the precis toolkit will auto-generate an ID on JSON ingestion.
 This will also mean that the instance in question will be un-referenceable, as a random ID will be generated upon ingestion.

+> **Note 3:** The list of attributes described in the class JSON schema in this document are not exhaustive, and do not *necessarily* imply a required attribute of the given class.

 ## Overall Structure